 Struggling with a disability that prevents you from working is difficult enough.
 Applying for and receiving a Social Security disability adds yet another layer of complexity and frustration.
 Now imagine that this situation is compounded by another factor: you are involved in an accident.
 Receiving a personal injury settlement is key in covering expenses as you recover – but what does it mean for your SSD benefits?

 If you find yourself asking this question, consult an SSD benefits attorney immediately.
 And read on for information that can help you navigate this challenging time.
-Contact the West Palm Beach personal injury attorneys at the LaBovick Law Group.
+Contact the Personal Injury Attorneys at the LaBovick Law Group.

 Yes, No, Maybe

 First, let’s clear up a common source of confusion that will help us answer your questions.
 There are two types of benefits distributed by the Social Security Administration (SSA) for individuals with disabilities:

 - Social Security Disability (SSD): This program is intended for disabled people who have worked and paid into the Social Security trust (deducted from paychecks by the employer or paid by self-employed people when they do their taxes).
 To receive benefits, you must meet SSA requirements for length of work time and credits accrued.

 - Supplemental Security Income (SSI): This is a needs-based program for disabled, blind, aged, and low-income people.

 *While not common, some people receive both SSD and SSI.